Clifte History, Family Crest & Coats of Arms

-Important Dates for the Clifte family
+Early History of the Clifte family

 This web page shows only a small excerpt of our Clifte research.
 Another 138 words (10 lines of text) covering the years 1725, 1774, 1767, 1558, 1514, 1522, 1523, 1522, 1529, 1526 and 1532 are included under the topic Early Clifte History in all our PDF Extended History products and printed products wherever possible.